ANYWHERE REAL ESTATE INC.

 2/

-Action-based permissions reflect real team structures, allowing collaborators to work efficiently while safeguarding sensitive transaction data.
+Action-based permissions reflect real team structures, allowing collaborators to work efficiently while safeguarding sensitive financial and transaction data.

 3/